 The executive committee will be responsible for carrying out the roles specified by each of their positions.
 They will meet immediately following the Professional Development each month in order to make plans for the Business Meeting.
 The executive committee will also be responsible for running notebook checks each semester and ensuring that all Teaching Fellows are held to the same standards.

 Community Outreach Committee

 Engaging with our local community is an important part of being a Coastal Carolina University Teaching Fellow.
-The community outreach committee will be responsible for planning and attending events such as Trunk or Treat and Parents Night Out.
-This committee will also be responsible for reaching out to the community and Coastal’s campus in order to provide fellows with a list of possible volunteer opportunities for the secondary hour requirement.
+This committee will choose one partnership within the community to allow the fellows to participate and volunteer with.
+(School, shelter, afterschool care, etc.) This can be where the fellows donate items, volunteer their time, or even just visit the people involved with the partnership.
+This committee will be expected to support and advertise for other partnering Spadoni College of Education events like Trunk O’ Treat, and Parents Night Out.
+This committee will also be responsible for reaching out to the community and Coastal Carolina University campus in order to provide fellows with a list of possible volunteer opportunities and contact information for the secondary hour requirements.

 Expectations and Attendance Committee

 Professionalism is a huge aspect of being a teacher and something that is instilled in Coastal Carolina University Teaching Fellows.
 The expectations and attendance committee will be responsible for checking professional dress at all business meetings and professional developments held.
 They will be responsible to take attendance using a computer that creates an excel sheet.
 The excel sheet will then need to be printed and placed into an attendance binder.
 Documentation of excuses and reasons for tardiness will follow the excel sheet.
 Each member of the committee will be responsible to work the check-in table for business meetings and professional developments.